Cedar Hill, Texas: Dogwood Canyon Audubon Center

 Dogwood Canyon Audubon Center was built as a partnership between Cedar Hill and the National Audubon Society.
 On April 23, 2008, John Flicker, former president of the National Audubon Society, led the groundbreaking ceremonies for the Dogwood Canyon Audubon Center.
 The Center officially opened in 2011.

 The visitor center has been awarded Leadership in Energy and Environmental Design (LEED) Gold Certification, established by the U.S. Green Building Council and verified by the Green Building Certification Institute (GBCI), for energy use, lighting, water, and material use as well as incorporating a variety of other sustainable strategies.

 In 2015, Dogwood Canyon Audubon Center partnered with the Cedar Hill Independent School District on a study linking outdoor science education to academic performance.
 The study involved 500 5th grade students from Cedar Hill ISD.
 The students participated weekly in the Audubon Center's customized Eco Investigations lessons.
 Those who participated scored 20% higher on related STAAR questions then nonparticipants.
 This study is the first of its kind in Texas.

 Recreation

 Parks

 Cedar Hill manages and maintains 32 park properties including 6 community parks, 17 neighborhood parks, 1 special purpose park, 3 nature preserves, and 4 greenbelts.

 Hike and bike

 Cedar Hill currently has over 45 miles of multi-purpose, integrated trails and bikeways.
 Most recent additions include Pleasant Run Trail, Lake Ridge Hike and Bike Trail, and Red Oak Creek Trail.

 DORBA Trail is the longest trail located in Cedar Hill State Park and is a shared use hike and bike trail.
 The trail was created through the efforts of the Dallas Off-Road Bicycle Association, hence the trail name, and the Cedar Hill State Park management.
 It is considered one of the top mountain biking trails in the state.

 An ADA accessible trail can be found at the Dogwood Canyon Audubon Center.

+A number of creeks are located around the state park, including Baggett Branch.